beukz/stickynotes/README.md

 # Sticky Notes Chrome Extension

 A simple yet powerful Chrome extension that allows you to add sticky notes to any website.
-Your notes are saved locally and will be waiting for you whenever you return to the page.
+Your notes are synced across your devices and will be waiting for you whenever you return to the page.

 ## Features

 -   **Create Notes Anywhere:** Add sticky notes to any webpage you visit.
 -   **Automatic Saving:** Notes are automatically saved as you type.
--   **Persistent Notes:** Your notes are saved for each specific URL and will reappear when you revisit the page.
+-   **Synced & Persistent Notes:** Your notes are synced across all your Chrome browsers and saved for each specific URL.
+They'll reappear when you revisit the page.
 -   **Draggable Interface:** Easily move your notes around the page to your preferred position.
 -   **Multiple Ways to Create:**
     -   **Keyboard Shortcut:** Press `Ctrl + Q` (or `⌘ + Q` on macOS) to quickly create a new note.